DACH-NY/ex-cdm-swaps/README.md

 > Copyright (c) 2019, Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 SPDX-License-Identifier: Apache-2.0

 This is an application for lifecycling interest rate swaps (IRS) and credit default swaps (CDS) across their lifetime using ISDA's [CDM](https://portal.cdm.rosetta-technology.io) including the [CDM event specification module](TBA).
-This includes derived events like a reset or interest rate payment but also negotiated events such as new trade, (partial) termination, and (partial) novation events.
+This covers derived events like a reset or interest rate payment as well as negotiated events like new trade, (partial) termination, and (partial) novation events.

 In addition, a simple cash asset model was added to the application to illustrate how cash is moved between parties while applying events.